ASA bans Huel and Zoe ads for failing to disclose links to Steven Bartlett

 Editor

-Adverts for health brands Zoe and Huel that feature Dragons’ Den star Steven Bartlett have been banned for failing to disclose their commercial relationship with the celebrity entrepreneur and influencer.
+Adverts for nutrition brands Zoe and Huel featuring Dragons’ Den star Steven Bartlett have been banned for failing to disclose their commercial relationship with the celebrity entrepreneur.

-The Advertising Standards Authority (ASA) found the ads, shared on Facebook in February, “omitted” information about their links to the Diary of a CEO author, who is an investor at both brands.
+The Advertising Standards Authority (ASA) found the ads, seen on Facebook in February, “omitted material information” about their links to Bartlett, who published the best-selling book The Diary Of A CEO – 33 Laws For Business And Life and hosted the podcast The Diary Of A CEO.

-The ASA found the two adverts for Huel and one for Zoe were likely to mislead consumers.
+The ASA found the two adverts for Huel and one for Zoe were misleading or likely to mislead consumers.

-The advert for nutrition company Zoe, which offers health testing and dietary advice services, featured an image of Bartlett with a yellow Zoe patch on his arm, with a quote from Bartlett, stating: “If you haven’t tried Zoe yet, give it a shot.
+The advert for Zoe, which offers health testing and dietary advice services, featured an image of Bartlett with a Zoe patch on his arm, with text in the form of a quote from Bartlett which stated: “If you haven’t tried Zoe yet, give it a shot.
 It might just change your life.”

-Zoe defended the ad, arguing that the average customer would understand that there was a commercial relationship if a celebrity appeared in an advert for a brand, and that the consumer did not need to know the exact details of their affiliations Bartlett.
+Defending the ad, Zoe said the average consumer would understand that there was a commercial relationship if a celebrity appeared in an ad for a brand, and argued that the consumer did not need to know the exact nature of that relationship.

+Zoe said that if it was obliged to include a specific disclosure about the nature of Bartlett’s status as an investor in Zoe, this would have a wider impact on other brands and influencers.

-The Huel adverts – a brand known for selling “ready-to-drink bottled meals” and protein supplements – featured Barlett stating that its Daily Greens powder was the “best product” it had released.
+Huel, known for its vitamin-enriched food items – whose ads featured Bartlett stating that its Daily Greens powder was the “best product” it had released, argued that consumers had no doubt about the existence of such commercial relationships when they saw the endorsement within a paid-for ad taken out by a company.

-The brand also argued that customers did not need to know the exact details of their links to Bartlett.
+This expectation removed the need for the commercial relationship to be explicitly stated, Huel claimed.

-However, the ASA found that many consumers would be aware that Bartlett had a financial interest in the companies.
+However the ASA found that many consumers were unlikely to understand from the ads that Bartlett had a financial interest in Huel’s performance.

 It said: “We considered that Bartlett’s directorship was material to consumers’ understanding of the ads, and so relevant for them in making an informed decision about the advertised product.